 On February 16, 1886, 232 Commonwealth was purchased from Fannie Wheelock by George L. Randidge, a merchant tailor.
 He and his wife, Caroline (Harris) Randidge, made it their home.
 They previously had lived at 1734 Washington.

 George Randidge died in August of 1890.
 Caroline Randidge continued to live at 232 Commonwealth, joined by her unmarried sisters, Emeline L. Harris and Adeline F. Harris.
+They also maintained a home in Hull.

 Caroline Randidge died in October of 1895.
 Emeline and Adeline Harris continued to live at 232 Commonwealth during the 1895-1896 winter season, but moved thereafter to Brookline.